Owethu927/Module_5R_CS20240253_PT02407_Group-B_Owethu-Mbalane_SDF05R/README.md

 - l faced no challanges as l am understanding more how the css properties and how l make them work together

+BTN-3
+- The design choice for this button was to make it rotate and add some animation to it

+-The challanges l faced is that l could not add a lot of animation as they were going to clash and

+- l am proud that l could be more creative with the third button